Princess Bee

 Benedetta Paravia, also known by her stage name Princess Bee, is an Italian-born artist, singer-songwriter, philanthropist, journalist, author, presenter, director, and producer active across Europe and the Middle East, especially in the U.A.E.
 She has initiated numerous projects in the fields of education, entertainment, fashion, art, cinema and culture.
 She is the only living artist to have received the patronage of UNESCO (2008) for her peace anthem “Angels.”

 Her humanitarian commitment has been recognized with two Medals of Merit awarded by the Presidents of the Italian Republic, Giorgio Napolitano and Sergio Mattarella, as well as two Italian Red Cross honours, of which one was signed by the National President, Rosario Valastro, who also awarded her the First Class Medal for her outstanding humanitarian service.

-She is also a Golden Visa holder in the United Arab Emirates, recognized as a *“person of exceptional talent and pioneering achievement.”
+She is also a Golden Visa holder in the United Arab Emirates, recognized as a “person of exceptional talent and pioneering achievement.”

+Since the 2023 is the Founder and Director of "La Dolce Via Festival", the first cinematic culture festival between Italy and the United Arab Emirates, designed to empower emerging Emirati talents through masterclasses, workshops, and advanced training programs led by leading Italian film professionals.

+The initiative, officially presented in the UAE during the Vespucci Ship Tour and Villaggio Italia, has received the auspices of the U.A.E.
+Ministry of Foreign Affairs, the patronage of the Italian Ministry of Foreign Affairs and International Cooperation (MAECI), the Ministry of Culture (MIC), the Ministry of Tourism, and the Lazio Region, along with the collaboration under the Auspices of the Embassy of Italy in the U.A.E. and major Emirati universities.
+The Festival serves as a cultural and industrial bridge between the two countries, promoting co-productions, academic exchange and the development of the Emirati audiovisual sector through Italian excellence.